Leslie B. Vosshall: Early life

 Leslie Vosshall was born in Lausanne, Switzerland where she spent most of her early childhood.
 Vosshall moved to New Jersey when she was 8 years old.
 She spent summers from age 17 to 19 working in the laboratory of her uncle, Philip Dunham, with Gerald Weissmann at the Marine Biological Laboratory (MBL) in Woods Hole.
 Vosshall said this experience was "an incredible introduction to the practice of science."

 Education and Career

 Vosshall received her B.A. in biochemistry from Columbia University in 1987 and her Ph.D. from Rockefeller University in 1993.
-She returned to Columbia for a postdoctoral fellowship in the laboratory of future Nobel laureate Richard Axel from 1993-1997.
-She then worked in the position of Associate Research Scientist in Dr. Axel's laboratory from 1997-2000.
+She returned to Columbia for a postdoctoral fellowship in the laboratory of future Nobel laureate Richard Axel from 1993 to 1997.
+She then worked in the position of Associate Research Scientist in Dr. Axel's laboratory from 1997 to 2000.

-Vosshall was offered the position of Assistant Professor at The Rockefeller University in 2000, and was promoted to Associate Professor in 2006.
+Vosshall was offered the position of assistant professor at The Rockefeller University in 2000, and was promoted to associate professor in 2006.
 In April 2010, she was granted tenure and is currently the Robin Chemers Neustein Professor and Head of the Laboratory of Neurogenetics and Behavior.
-She served as associate director of the Kavli Neural Systems Institute from 2015-2016 and was promoted to director in 2016.
+She served as associate director of the Kavli Neural Systems Institute from 2015 to 2016 and was promoted to director in 2016.
 Vosshall because Vice President and Chief Scientific Officer at Howard Hughes Medical Institute in 2022.